hadimalik12/fdp-estimation/README.md

     - `GaussianAuditor`: Implements the auditor for testing $f$-DP claims.
   - Users only need to define the `preprocess` function in `GaussianDistSampler`, which is responsible for generating $n$ independent samples.
 The remaining classes can be instantiated using the abstract classes `_GeneralNaiveEstimator`, `_PTLREstimator`, and `_GeneralNaiveAuditor`, requiring only the concrete sampler (e.g., `GaussianDistSampler`).

-- **Using Alternative Classifiers:**
+- **Integrating Alternative Classifiers:**
-  The framework is modular, allowing you to integrate custom classifiers.
-Follow the interface defined in `src/classifier/` to add your own classifier.
+  - Our modular framework supports seamless integration of custom classifiers.
+To use the Baybox estimator with a different binary classification algorithm, simply implement a new classifier following the interface defined in `src/classifier/`.
+Ensure that the required methods are properly defined to maintain compatibility with the framework.

 - **Parameter Tuning:**
-  Experiment with different parameters, including classifier settings, the number of samples, input database configurations, and other hyperparameters.
-The Jupyter notebooks provide an interactive environment to observe how these adjustments impact estimation quality.
+  - Users can fine-tune various parameters, such as classifier configurations, sample sizes, and database settings, to optimize estimation quality.
+The Jupyter notebooks provide an interactive platform to experiment with these adjustments and observe their impact.
+Additionally, users can refer to the `generate_params` function within each mechanism file to identify available tunable parameters and explore potential configurations.

+## Contributing

+We welcome contributions!
+If you have suggestions for improvements, new features, or find any issues, please open an issue or submit a pull request.